Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/03-FileSystem/Readme.md

 You are responsible for removing files from this directory when they are no longer needed.

-All files in the Library directory (excluding the Library/Caches directory) are backed up to iTunes by default.
-You can change this by using a file attribute
+**Library Directory**

 ```swift
 <Application_Home>/Library/Caches
 ```

-This folder should be used to store cached information (e.g. profile pictures that have been downloaded) iOS will remove file from this directory when it needs to free disk space, your app needs to be able to handle deletion of file in the caches directory
+This folder should be used to store cached information (e.g. profile pictures that have been downloaded).

+iOS will remove files from this directory when it needs to free disk space, your app needs to be able to handle deletion of file in the caches directory.

+*Note*

-The content of this folder is not backed up to iTunes
+- The content of this folder is not backed up to iTunes.

+- All files in the Library directory (excluding the Library/Caches directory) are backed up to iTunes by default.
+You can change this by using a file attribute

-### Accessing files
+## Accessing files

 Accessing files within the application bundle:

 ```swift
 let path = Bundle.main.path(forResource: "file1", ofType: ".jpg")
 if let path = path {